ediboko1980/bootstrap/site/content/getting-started/overview.md

 ---
 layout: docs
 title: Overview
 description: Start developing awesome SaaS websites using this guide.
-Learn more about how to get started and use the components within Rocket.
+Learn more about how to get started and use the components within Rocket Bootstrap SaaS template.
 group: getting-started
 aliases:
   - "/getting-started/"